Skip to main content

 Reorder milestones

-• Title — the task name.
-Supports variables from form fields using Insert variable.
+• Title and Description — supports variables from form inputs and household fields

 • Priority — urgent, high, medium, or low

-• Assigned — the team member or field reference to assign the task to
+• Assigned — a specific team member, team, or a field reference

-• Attachments — files that are copied to the task when it is created
+• Attachments — files copied to the task when it is created

 Configure outcomes

-Click the outcomes icon on a milestone row (or Edit outcomes in the milestone editor) to configure what happens when the milestone is completed.
+Outcomes control what happens when a milestone is completed.
 Without outcomes, the project moves to the next milestone in order.
-With outcomes, you give the user a choice:
+With outcomes, the user picks the path.
+Select a milestone and open the Outcomes tab, then click Add outcome.

 1